 - School Quality Snapshot: A summary report for families and community members to learn about school performance and quality. - School Quality Guide: A more detailed, interactive report for educators to investigate school data more deeply.
-The report is publicly available for community members interested in more information. - School Performance Dashboard: An interactive report with data visualizations for educators to investigate multiple years of school performance data.
+The School Quality Guide was not produced for the 2021-22 school year. - School Performance Dashboard: An interactive report with data visualizations for educators to investigate multiple years of school performance data.
 The report is publicly available for community members interested in more information.

-These reports include information from multiple sources, including Quality Reviews, the NYC School Survey, and student performance in courses.
+These reports include information from multiple sources, including Quality Reviews, the NYC School Survey, and student performance in courses and on State tests.